-For over a decade, Plug-In North Central Washington has spearheaded several projects to demonstrate how electric vehicles can help the local community.
+For over a decade, Plug-In North Central Washington has spearheaded many projects to demonstrate how electric vehicles can help the local community.
 The following are a selection of those projects.

 Privately Funded High Speed Rural Charging Network

 As a wholly-owned non-profit subsidiary of the North Central Washington Economic Development District, Plug-In North Central Washington (PINCW) has a mission to encourage adoption of plug-in vehicles throughout the region.
 We do this through a combination of outreach, education, projects and programs.

 One of our most recent programs revolves around PINCW acting as an entity to accept charitable donations towards the purchase of high amperage Level 2 (haL2) electric vehicle charging stations, providing planning support to help get them installed in strategically chosen locations in North Central Washington, and then providing the stations free of charge as a three-year "lease" to businesses or organizations that would like to act as the caretakers of these stations for a set period of time.

 Another brain-child of our haL2 Project Coordinator Jack Anderson begins to take shape as he completes the conversion of his Polaris EV Ranger from Lead Acid to Lithium-Ion batteries.

 Plug-In Board Member Randy Brooks and haL2 Project Coordinator Jack Anderson built a proof-of-concept conversion of a Troy-Bilt Rototiller.
 One of the many examples of everyday combustion engine tools that work just as well - if not better - when powered by batteries.
 It is now running and in the testing phase.